<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 9 Considerations When Selecting Your Pressure Switch

-1. Identify the standard operating pressure along with the maximum pressure of your application that the switch could see.
+1. The standard operating pressure and maximum pressure of your application.

 Be sure to check the compatibility between the process media and the wetted materials of the switch (i.e., process fittings, pistons, O-rings and diaphragms).
-Incompatibility can cause corrosion issues, safety concerns, leaching into the process media, etc. Ashcroft offers a Compatibility Guide for your reference.
+Incompatibility can cause corrosion issues, safety concerns, leaching into the process media, and more.
+For more guidance on compatibility, refer to the Ashcroft Material Selection & Corrosion Guide.

-The datasheet typically lists the temperature specifications that your switch can withstand.
-As mentioned, using a switch beyond its stated temperature specifications can lead to setpoint drift, component issues and possible safety concerns.
+The datasheet typically lists the temperature ranges that your switch can withstand.
+Using a switch beyond its stated temperature specifications can lead to setpoint drift, component issues and possible safety concerns.

-This includes hazardous approvals such as explosion-proof, intrinsically safe, non-incendive/increased safety as well as industry type approvals such as boiler and steam limit control approvals.
-Determining if an application requires hazardous area approval and general-purpose/safety approvals dictate which switch can be used for these types of applications.
+Knowing whether your application requires instruments with hazardous location approval and/or general-purpose safety approvals will dictate which switch can be used.
+Hazardous approvals include explosion-proof, intrinsically safe, and non-incendive.
+Some applications may also require industry approvals such as boiler and steam limit control approvals.
 These approvals are provided by independent and nationally recognized test labs known as NTRLs.
-Agencies include FM, ATEX, CSA, IEC and UKCA.
+Approvals include UL, FM, ATEX, CSA, IEC and CE.

 7. Fixed or adjustable deadband.